ywng/mpf.vis/README.md

 2. Auto adjust of y-axis according to the selected funds

-3. Allow traversal of time line quickly, quick selection of time interval
+3. Allow traversal of time line quickly, quick selection of time interval (select over the yellow slider bar at the bottom)

 4. Has a picker line to view the detailed price and date